rmt-18-rome-fox/p2-iproject-server/api_doc.md

 ## 3. GET /notes

 Description:
-- Fetch all notes from database
+- Fetch all notes from database for user who is currently logged in

 Request: